“The Saints,” and “The Faithful”

 12 Giving thanks unto the Father, which hath made us meet to be partakers of the inheritance of the saints in (the) light: 13 Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son:

-These “other Gentiles” could be the saints who are “otherwise minded” who choose to follow another path.
+So, these “other Gentiles” could be the saints who are “otherwise minded” who choose to follow another path.
 Like it is said in Phil 3:15 there are the ‘perfect’ and the ‘otherwise minded’.

 In our former state as a “saint”, we were “the old man” in Eph 4:22 and Col 3:9.

-Eph 4:22 That ye put off concerning the former conversation [manner of living] the old man, which is corrupt according to the deceitful lusts
+Eph 4:22 That ye put off concerning the former conversation [manner of living] the old man, which is corrupt according to the deceitful lusts;

 Col 3:9 Lie not one to another, seeing that ye have put off the old man with his deeds;